Which One Of These Statements Is True?

 Even worse, new research indicates that flame retardants make fires more deadly.
 According to Anna Stec, a fire specialist at the University of Central Lancashire in the United Kingdom, a recent study “found that flame retardants have the undesirable effect of increasing the amounts of carbon monoxide and hydrogen cyanide released during combustion.”
 Inhalation of these two gases accounts for 60-80% of fire-related deaths.

 You Can Help Change The Law In California

 California legislators recently proposed changes to regulation TB 117, which would no longer require manufacturers to use toxic flame retardants in their products.
 Instead, the focus would be placed on using naturally fire-resistant fabrics (like wool), which have been shown to be much more effective at preventing fires in real world conditions.

 Yesterday I spoke with Tony Stefani – a 27 year veteran firefighter – about what we can do to show our support for the proposed changes.
 He recently started a petition on Change.org to give us all a voice, and so far over 40,000 people have asked California to endorse these changes.

 Don’t count your chickens yet, though.
 The chemical industry is not going to let this one go easily.
 The last time these regulations were reviewed they hired a doctor that LIED about babies dying in fires to scare legislators.
 I am not even kidding – here’s the full report.

 I believe our children are far safer without exposure to these chemicals and the false sense of security they bring.
 I believe my daughter should someday get to wear princess footie pajamas without risking premature ovulation failure, cancer and hypothyroidism.

-» Uncategorized » How Toxic PJs for Children Saved...
+» Everything Else » How Toxic PJs for Children Saved...